 - References to documents are in italics. - References to other chapters and sections within this guide are in quotation marks. - References to commands that you can enter at the shell prompt are in italics. - Input that you type literally is in bold.
 For example: "To log in as root, type root." - Names of IRIX reference (manual) pages are in the default font and are followed by the section number of the reference page.
-For example "who(1)" refers to the who command, which is found in section 1 of the IRIX reference. - Names of menu choices are in quotation marks. - Steps to perform tasks are in numbered sentences.
+For example "who(1)" refers to the who command, which is found in section 1 of the IRIX reference. - Steps to perform tasks are in numbered sentences.
 When a numbered step needs more explanation, the explanation follows the step and is preceded by a square bullet.
-For example: